jamescourtois/jamescourtois/source/_websites/itw.md

 categories: [wordpress, woocommerce, acf, sass, css animation, laravel blade, jquery, nodejs]
 ---

-THe ITW family of websites each share a common base theme.
+The ITW family of websites each share a common base theme.
 Each company under the ITW name has a child theme that adds all branding.
 The sites feature hover-based css animations as well as looping background animations.

 This ITW Transtech site is the flagship brand, with all of the sub-brands as follows: